ajaylg/xyz-trade/README.md

 1. Install Node.js version - v21.7.1
 2. Run this command "npm i" to install node dependencies
 3. Run this command "node server/server.js" in terminal to start node server
-4. You will get get "Server started" message in terminal
+4. You will get "Server started" message in terminal

 Flutter version Details